mikkokotola/webcodingforbeginners/README.md

 ## Large assignments
 - Implement way for the user to **select the country using a drop-down menu** instead of typing in a country code.
 You can fetch the list of countries from a World Bank API at address [https://api.worldbank.org/v2/country?format=json&per_page=400](https://api.worldbank.org/v2/country?format=json&per_page=400){:target="_blank"}.
 For comparison, look at the branch [dropdowncountryselection](https://github.com/mikkokotola/populationgraphs/tree/dropdowncountryselection){:target="_blank"} of the repository.
 - Implement functionality to select the age segment to display (see the age segments under Small assignments).

+## Feedback for the extras
+Give feedback about the extra assignments using the [feedback form for extras](https://forms.office.com/Pages/ResponsePage.aspx?id=qBDdu9lHMkWtPpjJdV-yPexVQAMN-VxKqazZ40sdgU9UQkNKRDdZT1JKV0lORjQ2NFlNSkJEN1BZNCQlQCN0PWcu){:target="_blank"}.
+It will take you about 3-5 minutes.

 # What next?
 If you want to continue learning coding, the MOOCs offered by the University of Helsinki's Department of Computer Science at [mooc.fi](https://www.mooc.fi/){:target="_blank"} are an excellent choice.
 Mooc.fi offers courses in English and Finnish.